 This Leap Year Cocktail Recipe of gin, Grand Marnier & sweet vermouth will showcase your mixology talent at your home Leap Year cocktail party.
 Find out who created it in 1928, what it tastes like, and how to make it perfectly for your guests.

 Blog post contains affiliate links.
 Read our Disclosure Policy

 Hello my friends.
-It’s 2020, the much-awaited leap year is upon us!
-Doesn’t it feel amazing to have an extra day in the year to celebrate life and happiness?
+Soon it will be 2024, the much-awaited leap year is upon us!
+Doesn't it feel amazing to have an extra day in the year to celebrate life and happiness?
 Whether you are going to party the leap day away or just Netflix and chill at home, make sure to have a chilled drink to go along with you.
-We present you with a recipe to prepare the ultimate drink of 2020 – the Leap Year Cocktail.
+We present you with a recipe to prepare the ultimate drink of 2024 – the Leap Year Cocktail.

 This well-rounded martini alternative has been around for a while and is a complete favorite among cocktail lovers.
 It was first created in 1928 by the bartender Harry Craddock at the Savoy Hotel in London.
 Coincidentally, 1928 was a leap year too and hence the name.
 As a perfect blend of flavors, this cocktail needs to be relished more than once every four years.
 In the history of cocktails, this drink is said to have been responsible for many marriage proposals.

 The creator of this delicious drink does need a special mention and a well-deserving introduction.
 Harry Craddock was a passionate English bartender who gained popularity during his tenure at the Savoy Hotel in London and as an author of The Savoy Cocktail Book.
 Trained in the US, his signature drinks were the Leap Year and the White Lady.